 Monument Valley (MV) is located in the northeast part of Arizona and is over 300 miles from the nearest major airport.
 It is over 200 miles from smaller airports such as Page, Flagstaff, Grand Junction, and Farmington.
 As a result, you should plan on combining a trip to MV with other destinations, hopefully in a loop route.
 MV is half way between Mexican Hat, Utah (21 miles to the entrance road), and Kayenta, Arizona (22 miles).

 Alternatively, you can stay in either Kayenta, AZ or in Mexican Hat, UT.
 A reasonably priced but dated place to stay in Mexican Hat is the San Juan Inn, which is right on the San Juan River.
 Mexican Hat is very small and has generally poor services, however it is close to several areas worth photographing.
-These include Mexican Hat (afternoon), Goosenecks State Park (afternoon ultra wide), Valley of the Gods, the Moki Dugway, Muley Point, Recapture Pockets, and the Grand Gulch.
+These include Mexican Hat (afternoon), Goosenecks State Park (afternoon ultra wide), Valley of the Gods, the Moki Dugway, Muley Point, Recapture Pockets, and Cedar Mesa and the Grand Gulch.
 US 163 is more scenic between Mexican Hat and MV than between Kayenta and MV.
 The "Forrest Gump" image was shot at milepost 13 on US 163 in Utah between Mexican Hat and Monemnet Valley.
 Kayenta is also a good place to stay, it has much better services than Mexican Hat, and is "close" (50 miles) to Navajo National Monument and Canyon de Chelly.
 It is also closer to Blue Canyon and White Mesa Arch, covered elsewhere on this site.

 Monument Valley is open every day of the year except Christmas, New Years, and Thanksgiving afternoon.
 Visitor Center hours are from 6 AM - 8 PM from May 1 to September 30, and from 8 AM to 5 PM during the rest of the year.
 It is not clear to me if the park is open outside these hours but the visitor center will be closed.
 Winters are cold in MV, and summers hot.